midastouchprd/CodeALong_GrumpyCatGPT/README.md

 ## Get Started

  - Replace the keys in `openai-test.js` configuration object with your own.
- - In your shell `npm start`.
+ - In your shell: `npm start`.
- - In your browser, goto `localhost:3000`
+ - In your browser, go to: `localhost:3000`

 ## Important thing to know about this personal app